 A positive reputation

 - Check online reviews and Better Business Bureau (BBB) ratings to ensure the vendor is in good standing within the respective trades

 Not having these things should be a large red flag that you should not do business with this company.
-If something happened and the service was not provided in the proper way, or you employed a vendor that was not operating legally, you are then liable for any damages cause by the vendor and will be named in any lawsuits that may arise.
+If something happened and the service was not provided in the proper way, or you employed a vendor that was not operating legally, you are then liable for any damages caused by the vendor and will be named in any lawsuits that may arise.
 Taking the effort to research before you enter into a business relationship with a vendor will save you a lot of effort, money, and headaches should problems arise.
-Remember, your business has, or could have, liability for each vendor you hire.
+Remember, your business has or could have, liability for each vendor you hire.